EAST TENNESSEE STATE UNIVERSITY

 PHYSICIANS are expected to carry out any duties or assignments as directed by their Program Director on Federal or State holidays, unless other arrangements are made by the Program Director according to departmental policy.
 PHYSICIANS may be required to “make-up” any time missed in accordance with the common program and specialty specific ACGME requirements, requirements of the University Residency Program and their Specialty Board Eligibility requirements.

 A total of two (2) days leave during the first fiscal year.
-PHYSICIANS on tracks longer than one year may receive a total of up to (5) days to be taken anytime during their tenure.
+PHYSICIANs on track longer than one year may receive a total of up to (5) days to be taken anytime during their tenure.

 b.
 Educational Leave

-A total of up to 12 weeks may be granted to the PHYSICIAN, without pay.
+A total of up to 12 weeks may be granted to the PHYSICIAN, without pay if the PHYSICIAN meets the FMLA federal requirements.
 The PHYSICIAN may use accrued sick and vacation leave as part of the family leave.
 The PHYSICIAN and the program director will have to establish a makeup schedule in accordance with the common program and specialty specific ACGME requirements, requirements of the University Residency Program, departmental policy and their Specialty Board Eligibility requirements.

 d.
 Sick Leave